What does an estate agent do?

 This is when a good estate agent shines and a bad one (sadly) exposes themselves!

 A bad agent will put up a “for sale sign” outside your property and list your property on the online portals.
 They’ll then pray for the phone to ring!

-A superstar will get a “for sale sign” put outside your property.
+A superstar estate agent will get a “for sale sign” put outside your property.
 They will upload it on to the online portals, share it via social media and include in it their weekly email.

 If they’re still running print adverts, a good agent will charm their boss to include your property in the next advert.
 They will also fight to get it in the window.